RaddKatt/Vagrant/vagrant_getting_started/vagrant-shared-folder-example.md

-# Example: Share an additional folder to the guest VM.
+# Example: Shared Folder
+Vagrant can be configured to easily share folders between the local host and VM.
-Add the following stanza to your Vagrantfile:
+To add a shared folder, add a new stanza to your Vagrantfile:
 <pre>
 # Share an additional folder to the guest VM.
 The first argument is
 # the path on the host to the actual folder.
 The second argument is